satgo1546/sorted-containers/docs/notes.md

 Unlike SortedArray, SortedMap can be used in place of Map.
-It has the same API, but the semantics are different, mostly regarding the equality of keys, as is discussed in the previous section.
+It has the same API, but the semantics are different, mostly regarding the equality of keys, as is discussed in the section of comparator.

 #### Identity of duplicate keys